 How to Present with Diagrammatic Format [PowerPointer’s Q&A]

 Firstly congratulations that you want to use diagrams right from the start.
-Diagrams are excellent visual tool to use, so much better than a text-only slide.
+Diagrams are excellent visual tools to use, so much better than a text-only slide.

 To properly use diagrammatic, to explain your slides with diagrams, I suggest following these steps:

-1. Replace the text keywords by shapes with text inside
+1. Replace the text keywords with shapes with text inside

 Firstly identify the key concepts you have in your text.
 Usually, the presentation is about some kind of problem-cause analysis or a solution report.
 Maybe it’s about a product that has several key features or benefits you want to present.

 Those key elements can be quickly organized into shapes.
 And then we are only a step away from having a diagram.
-Just adding those shapes a layout that best represents the information you want to convey:
+Just add those shapes to a layout that best represents the information you want to convey:

-2. Then think how those shapes can be organized
+2. Then think about how those shapes can be organized

 You can put those concepts on sticky notes and move them around – do they create a sequence?
 Put them in a row, in a timeline.
 A hierarchy?
 Stack them.
 Are they not related?
 Distribute them randomly.
 And so on.

-A few more creative timelines for inspirations, I created from scratch using PowerPoint:
+A few more creative timelines for inspiration, I created from scratch using PowerPoint:

 A roadmap is a more fancy way of presenting a time.
-Here’s how the roadmap slide can look like:
+Here’s what the roadmap slide can look like:

 3. Proper presenting the diagram